AirshipCMS/Docs/02-Quickstart-Guide.md

 `airship land` and `airship launch` are meant to be publishing and syncing tools only.
 They do not replace the purpose of a source code management tool.
 Typically, you only need to land a project once.
 After that, you will usually just be launching new changes.

-#### Keep Structure separate from Content
-If you are using Airship's CMS capabilities, all your content should be hosted and managed through the Airship CMS Admin Portal.
-Anything that is structural or permanently static should be located in the layout and template files for your project.

-#### Launch Debug
+#### Debugging
 If you launched your project and you don't see your changes on the live site, try doing a hard-refresh on the browser for the live site.
 If that doesn't work, try clearing your browser cache.
 Your local cache may be very sticky.
-If _that_ doesn't work either, and it has been more than 5 minutes since you have launched your site there might be some other issue.
-See the docs.
+If _that_ doesn't work either and it has been more than 5 minutes since you have launched your site, there might be some other issue.
+See the [Airship Documentation](/documentation/view/airship-cli-troubleshooting) for debugging help.